Engaging Canadian Seniors

 Finding Your Voice: Words, Images and Performance with ANNA CAMILLERI

 Anna Camilleri has been working with performance, image, and text for 25 years.
-Her book publications have been recognized with distinctions by the LAMBDA Literary Foundation, Association of Independent Publishers, and the American Library of Congress.
-Anna is founding Artistic Co-Director of ReDefine Arts (established in 2005 as Red Dress Productions).
+Her book works have been recognized with distinctions by the LAMBDA Literary Foundation, the Association of Independent Publishers, and the American Library of Congress.
+Anna is co-founder and artistic director of ReDefine Arts.

 *Open to Canadian seniors and Canadian seniors living abroad.
 Limited to approximately 10 participants per workshop.